 Food allergens such as eggs, milk, nuts, soya, fish and wheat may also trigger the development of eczema.

 These should be applied several times every day to help the outer layer of skin function better as a barrier to the environment.
 The drier skin, the more frequently one should apply a moisturizer.
-You can also try aloe vera for skin to keep it hydrated and moisturized.
+You can also try aloe vera for the skin to keep it hydrated and moisturized.

 - Antibiotics and antiseptics